skilled-reflection/skilled-reflection.github.io/book/c01-Intro.md

 a group of guidelines for
 sharing ideas with the goal of identifying what matters.

-The key arguments are radical application of:
+The key arguments are radical application of brevity, value-assessing, and clarity.
-- brevity
-- value-assessing
-- clarity

 These are accomplished with concrete guidance on actions.
 Figure 1 highlights key IDEAS and their basic associations, to reduce potential confusion with lay-definitions.